ibm-pirada/ibm-pirada/README.md

 Nice to meet you :) My name is Pirada but please just call me 'Earn'!

+If you're reading this message, hope you're having a wonderful day!

 ## 😄 About Me

 💻 Full Stack Developer & Application Consultant at IBM Consulting 💼